avnet-iotconnect/iotc-azurertos-sdk/samples/rx65ncloudkit/documentation/quickstart_guide.md

 When creating the template choose a unique name for the "Template Code" (which is a maximum of 10 characters and must start with a letter) and a useful description in the "Template Name".
-Choose "Symmetric Key" for the "Authentication Type" and choose "2.1" for the "Device Message Version" (in fact, the rx65ncloudkit uses iotc-c-lib which implements version 2.0).
+Choose "Symmetric Key" for the "Authentication Type" and choose "2.1" for the "Device Message Version".

 ![An image](./assets/quickstart/VirtualBox_WinDev2301Eval_20_02_2023_14_40_52.png.small)